Information Bandwidth in Reinforcement Learning

 Open Questions

-1. Reward correlation in practice: How much correlation exists in realistic reward functions?
-This determines the gap between $\log_2(B_r)$ and $T \log_2(B_r)$.
+Reward structure in practice: Most tasks fall between these extremes.
+How much reward correlation exists in realistic settings?
+This determines the practical information gap between formulations.

 Limitations

-1. Our bounds assume deterministic optimal policies (A1), which may not hold exactly in stochastic settings
+- Deterministic optimal policies (A1)—may not hold in stochastic or degenerate settings

-1. We do not empirically measure information gain per episode in real training runs
+- We do not empirically measure information flow in real training runs

 References